MathParamount/Machine-learning-regression-basic/README.md

 Import the CSV file and specify the "price" column as the target variable for prediction.
 Preprocess the data by separating features (X_train) and the target variable (y_train).
+Correlation analyzes between area and price column was a step to get more informations about the data.
 Normalize the features using sklearn’s StandardScaler.
 Initialize the model parameters, which can be adjusted to observe how changes affect the data.